abbreviatedman/react-children-assignment/readme.md

 1. Import the `Sidebar` component in your `App` component.
 2. Add the `Sidebar` component below the `Navbar` component in your `App` component's return statement.
 3. **In the App component's return**, place navigation links as children to the `Sidebar` component, using `a` elements with `href` attributes set to `#people`, `#planets`, and `#starships`.
-4. Add some placeholder content to ensure the Sidebar is rendering correctly.

 **Check:** Verify that the `Sidebar` with links is displayed correctly alongside the `Navbar`, and the links are styled correctly.